-With all the other HVLP systems we’ve looked at, the only adjustments you can make are on the gun.
+With all the other HVLP sprayers we’ve looked at, the only adjustments you can make are on the spray guns.
 That’s good enough for most users, but the most demanding professionals will find that the addition turbine control makes for the ultimate in precision spraying!

 The extra precision control makes this the best choice on the market for professionals who paint and finish auto bodies, as well as the most high-end furniture projects.
-There’s simply nothing else on the market that can get this fantastic a finish quality.
-And since you can always crank things up to the max, there’s still plenty of raw power for covering ground with latex!
+There’s simply nothing else on the market that can get this fantastic finished quality.
+And since you can always crank things up to the max, there’s still plenty of raw power for covering the ground with latex!

-It comes with the T-75G spray gun.
+It comes with the T-75G paint sprayer.
 Since we’ve devoted a complete, full-length review to that gun already, we won’t go into too much detail here.
 If you want to know absolutely everything about the T-75G, just scroll up!
 However, it’s worth reviewing a few key features:

 - all-metal construction

 - convenient side knob for spray pattern adjustment